coffeehousejazz/assignment2/README.md

 ## 📗 Our Chatbot is organized into Intents and Entities

 Intents are descriptors that allow the chatbot to determine how to respond to your prompt.
 Intents are made up of a few sample phrases that a user might say to the chatbot, and a response delegated for those sample phrases.
-Ex: if you wanted to pay the bill at a restaurant you might say, “Can I have the bill”, “Check please” or “We’re ready to leave”.
+Ex: if you wanted to pay the bill at a restaurant you might say, “Can I have the bill”, “Check please”, or “We’re ready to leave”.
 A human might interpret all those things as the same but the chatbot needs to be taught to recognize that all of these phrases result in requiring the bill.
 Intents are the pointers that tell the chatbot where to carry the conversation based on inputs coming from the user.
 Entities are lists or categories of miscellaneous objects or categories that the chatbot might need to understand.
 These are also written into the chatbot so it can understand the specifics of what you might be asking for.
 The chatbot needs this data written into it because it might possibly have to refer back to it later.
 Ex: We may have a list of entities, called $drinks.
-In this list may be some options like water, soda, wine etc. When we reference drinks asking what drinks are available to the chatbot, it needs to be able to give us options in that category and will recite what is written in.
+In this list may be some options like water, soda, wine etc. When we reference drinks asking what drinks are available to the chatbot, it needs to be able to give us options in that category (parameter type)  and will recite what is written in.
 Another use case is having the chatbot capable of repeating an entity back to you in conversation.
-Ex: “What would you like to drink?”, “I’ll have water” “Sure, $drinks coming up.”
-The chatbot here recognizes water, and in its response we can use the $drinks variable to reference the user's choice.
+Ex: “What would you like to drink?”
+“I’ll have water” “Sure, $drinks coming up.”
+The chatbot here recognizes water as a value in entity @drink and returns the JSON object {“drinks” : “water”}, and in its response we can use the $drinks variable to reference the user's choice.

 ## 📕 Features